Skyfall (song): Release and remixes

 Thomas Newman composed Skyfalls musical score.
 A portion of "Skyfall" was included in the track "Komodo Dragon" as an interpolation due to not being included on the soundtrack album.

 The theme song, and the identity of its singer, was kept secret, but rumours of Adele's involvement still emerged.
 Adele first mentioned recording a "special project" in September 2011 in an interview on The Jonathan Ross Show, leading to speculation in the media that she was recording a Bond theme.
 In an interview with NRJ in April 2012, the singer stated that she intended to release a new single by the end of the year; however, it would not be preceding a new album.
 The song's title was originally rumoured to be "Let the Sky Fall".
-In September 2012, OneRepublic vocalist Ryan Tedder posted a message on Twitter claiming he had heard the title track and that it was "the best James Bond theme in his lifetime".
+In September 2012, OneRepublic vocalist Ryan Tedder posted a message on Twitter claiming he had heard the track and that it was "the best James Bond theme in his lifetime".
 Adele's publicist, Paul Moss, mentioned the song on his Twitter feed; both later deleted their messages.
 The artwork for the song was leaked online, but Adele's involvement in the project was not officially confirmed until 1 October.
 "Skyfall" was released at 0:07 BST on 5 October 2012 as part of the "Global James Bond Day", celebrating the 50th anniversary of the release of Dr. No, the first James Bond film.
 A 12-inch single featuring unofficial remixes of the song was sold in Germany to promote the song.

 The song was not included on the soundtrack album, marking the second time in the Bond series that the theme song was split from the soundtrack album, following Chris Cornell's "You Know My Name" from Casino Royale in 2006.
 Wilson and Broccoli still asked composer Thomas Newman to include a reference to "Skyfall" in the film's score "so that it didn't appear as a kind of 'one off' at the top of the movie".
 Newman opted to include an interpolation in the track "Komodo Dragon", used in a scene where Bond enters a casino in Macau.
 According to Newman, the scene had "a real moment of 'Bond' swagger", and the music fit the scene accordingly.
 Epworth was visited by Newman for advice, and Redford, who was already doing the score's orchestration, was requested to arrange "Komodo Dragon"; Newman was unable to do the arrangement because he felt that his task "was already so huge and daunting".